ayshiff/my-open-source-journey/docs/contributions/backstage#3794.md

 - The `fetchTechDocsMetadata` method is used to fetch the `techdocs_metadata.json` file from our bucket.
 - The `docsRouter` method is used to create an express middleware that serves static files in techdocs-backend.

-Before implementaing our methods we need to instatntiate the AWS SDK with some config:
+Before implementaing our methods we need to instantiate the AWS SDK with some config:

 - `credentials.accessKeyId`: the User **access key id**
 - `credentials.secretAccessKey`: the User **secret access key**